 Before joining Pierce Atwood, Michele was an associate at Cleary Gottlieb Steen & Hamilton, in New York City, where her practice focused on complex commercial and appellate litigation in federal courts.

 After law school, Michele served as law clerk to the Honorable Theodore H. Katz of the U.S. District Court for the Southern District of New York, and then as law clerk to the Honorable Max Rosenn of the U.S. Court of Appeals for the Third Circuit.

-Michele is a member of the Federal Court Advisory Committee and the Local Rules Subcommitee for the U.S. District Court for the District of New Hampshire.
+Michele is a member of the Local Rules Subcommittee for the U.S. District Court for the District of New Hampshire and was a member of its Federal Court Advisory Committee.
+She serves on the Ethics Committee of the New Hampshire Bar Association.
 She has also served as Chairperson of the New Hampshire Public Employee Labor Relations Board.

 - Member, New Hampshire Bar Association